ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-e not years but actions tell;
+not years but actions tell;
 --Watkins.
 That man lives twice who
 lives the first life well. -Herrick.
 Make then, while yet yo may; your God